If you struggle with day-to-day fears and anxieties, there are steps you can take to help you cope.

 8. Talk about it

-If your fears aren't going away, ask your GP for help.
-GPs can refer people for counselling or psychotherapy.
+If your fears are not going away, ask your GP for help.
+They can refer you for counselling or psychotherapy.

 9. Get the basics right

-Lots of people turn to alcohol or drugs to self-treat anxiety, but this will only make matters worse.
-Simple things like a good night's sleep, a wholesome meal and a walk are often the best cures for anxiety.
+Lots of people use alcohol or drugs to try to cope with anxiety.
+But this will only make matters worse.
+Simple things like a good night's sleep, a wholesome meal and a walk are often the best ways to manage anxiety.

 10. Reward yourself